Skip to main content

 01 / 04

-Data stored on European data centers with geographic redundancy.
-No data transfers to the US without data processing agreements.
-Norwegian privacy requirements fulfilled.
+Data stays in European data centers with geographic redundancy, and nothing crosses to the US without a data processing agreement.
+The Norwegian Data Protection Authority has nothing to flag.

 02 / 04